pepesync/dev-docs/docs/use-mainnet/info-contracts.md

 ## Connect with Infura

 If your dapp is using the public endpoint `https://rpc.goerli.linea.build`, it may encounter rate limiting.
-We recommend connecting to Linea via Infura using [these instructions](https://support.linea.build/hc/en-us/articles/15752713253147).
+We recommend connecting to PepeSync via Infura using [these instructions](https://support.linea.build/hc/en-us/articles/15752713253147).
 </TabItem>
 </Tabs>